-The PLATO system at University of Illinois and the PDP-1 timesharing system at MIT were also demonstrated in 1961.
+The PLATO system at University of Illinois and Prof. Jack Dennis's PDP-1 timesharing system at MIT were also demonstrated in 1961.
 The JOSS system, running on the RAND Johnniac, began operation in 1963.

-The Multics specifications were developed and sent out to bid in 1963.
 When it came time to select a vendor for the computer that would support the new OS, the folklore is that IBM pitched the machine that would become the 360/65.
 They were not interested in the MAC team's ideas on paging and segmentation.
 Professor Joseph Weizenbaum, then a lecturer at MIT, introduced the MAC team to former colleagues of his from General Electric Phoenix, who were receptive and enthusiastic, and proposed what became the GE-645.
 DEC also responded to the bid.
-The GE proposal was chosen and the contract signed in August 1964.
+The GE proposal was chosen in May 1964 (much to the surprise and chagrin of IBM) and the contract signed in August 1964.

-The GE-645 was an enhanced version of the commercial GE-635, which in turn was a descendant of the GE M236 machine that GE had supplied to the US Air Force in the early 60s.
+The GE-645 was an enhanced version of the commercial GE-635, which in turn was a descendant of the GE M236 minicomputer that GE Syracuse had supplied to the US Air Force for the MISTRAM missile tracking system in the early 60s.

 The Triumvirate was in charge of actual management of the implementation.
 Membership changed over the years.
 The initial composition was